A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Applications of Multi-modal Conversational Emotion Analysis

 \subsection{Social Media Analysis}

 Multi-modal conversational emotion recognition has many broad applications in social media analysis \cite{zhang2021real}.
 The most typical application is product improvement and innovation, that is, by analyzing user comments and feedback on social media, companies can understand users' preferences and dissatisfaction with products.
 This helps companies tweak product designs, improve functionality, and develop products that better meet user needs.
 Therefore, businesses can employ emotion analysis techniques to improve their products.
-In addition, emotion analysis can also help advertisers understand users' emotional attitudes towards advertisements, thereby optimizing advertisement content and strategies, and improving advertisement effectiveness.
+In addition, emotion analysis can also help advertisers understand users' emotional attitudes towards advertisements, thereby optimizing advertisement content and strategies, and improving advertisement effectiveness. {For example, FaceReader \cite{li2024computer} can measure people’s emotional responses to different advertising creatives, providing valuable insights into the effectiveness of emotional appeals, humor, or shock value.
+With an 89\% recognition rate for static images and an 80\% recognition rate for animated expressions, FaceReader provides a reliable method for assessing the emotional impact of advertising imagery.}